-- > For nearly sixty four years, the Planning Commission of India a powerful advocate of public investment-led development - was one of the most important institutions within India's central government. - > The new ideologies of the neoliberal era with their centre of attention on market orientation and shrinking roles of the government and the collapse of the planning system called for a change in the nature, composition and scope of institutions of governance. - > On 1st January 2015, the apex policy-making body namely Planning Commission, was replaced by the National Institution for Transforming India (NITI) Aayog. - > The major objective of such a move was to 'spur innovative thinking by objective 'experts' and promote 'co-operative federalism' by enhancing the voice and influence of the states'.
+- For nearly sixty four years, the Planning Commission of India a powerful advocate of public investment-led development was one of the most important institutions within India's central government. - > The new ideologies of the neoliberal era with their centre of attention on market orientation and shrinking roles of the government and the collapse of the planning system called for a change in the nature, composition and scope of institutions of governance. - On 1st January 2015, the apex policy-making body namely Planning Commission, was replaced by the National Institution for Transforming India (NITI) Aayog. - > The major objective of such a move was to 'spur innovative thinking by objective 'experts' and promote 'co-operative federalism' by enhancing the voice and influence of the states'.
 NITI Aayog is expected to serve as a 'Think Tank' of the government. [and] a 'directional and policy dynamo'.

-NITI Ayog will work towards the following objectives:
+NITI Ayog will work towards the following objectives\:

-- 1 To evolve a shared vision of national development priorities, sectors To evolve and strategies with the active involvement of states. - ond strategy cooperative federalism through structured support 2.
-To foster cooperative support with the states on a continuous and mechanisms with the states of the continuous and mechanisms with the states of the continuous and mechanisms with the states of the continuous and mechanisms with the To foster and mechanisms with the states on a continuous basis, recognizing that strong states make a strong nation. - 3.
-To develop mechanisms to formulate credible plans at the village level To develop the see progressively at higher levels of government. - and aggregation areas that are specifically referred to it, that interests 4.
-To ensure, on areas that are specifically referred to it, that interests of national security are incorporated in economic strategy and policy. - 5.
+- To evolve a shared vision of national development priorities, sectors To evolve gies with the active involvement of states. - and strategies cooperative federalism through structured support 2.
+To foster cooperative with the states or To Tobles and mechanisms with the states on a continuous basis, initiatives and mechanisms with the states on a continuous basis, recognizing that strong states make a strong nation. - recognizing machanisms to formulate credible plans at the village level 3.
+To develop mechanisms to formulate credible plans at the village level and aggregate these progressively at higher levels of government. - and agging on areas that are specifically referred to it, that interests of national security are incorporated in economic strategy and policy. - 5.
 To pay special attention to the sections of our society that may be at risk of not benefiting adequately from economic progress. - 6.
 To design strategic and long-term policy and programme frameworks and initiatives, and monitor their progress and their efficacy - 7.
 To provide advice and encourage partnerships between key stakeholders and national and international like-minded think tanks, as well as educational and policy research institutions. - 8.
 To create a knowledge, innovation and entrepreneurial support system through a collaborative community of national and international experts, practitioners and other partners. - 9.
 To offer a platform for the resolution of inter-sectoral and inter departmental issues in order to accelerate the implementation of the development agenda. - 10.
 To maintain a state-of-the-art resource centre, be a repository of research on good governance and best practices in sustainable and equitable development as well as help their dissemination to stakeholders. - 11.
 To actively monitor and evaluate the implementation of programmes and initiatives, including the identification of the needed resources so as to strengthen the probability of success and scope of delivery. - 12.
 To focus on technology up gradation and capacity building for implementation of programmes and initiatives. - 13.
-To undertake other activities as may be necessary in order to further the execution of national development agenda, and objectives mentioned above.
-NITI Acayog https://niti.gov.in/objectives-and-features-
+To undertake other activities as may be necessary in order to further the execution of national development agenda, and objectives mentioned above. \NITI Adayog https://niti.gov.in/objectives-andfeatures